Champions League Betting Odds Comparison 2018 | Best Betting Champions League Odds

 The modern Champions League era, with the beginning stages as round-robin format to accompany the knockout rounds, came into being in the 1992/93 season.
 Today, matches are played on Tuesdays and Wednesdays across Europe with the competition beginning with 32 qualifiers and narrowing down to one winner throughout the year.
 It’s the chance to see the best teams from La Liga, the Premier League, Serie A, the Bundesliga, and more go head-to-head to see which European league has the most dominant club on the continent.

-A Selection of the best bookies with the best odds
+A Selection of the best bookies with the best Champions League odds

-Bet365 continues to be among the best of the bookies in terms of best odds with ten in al, for Barcelona, Juventus, Atlético de Madrid, Paris Saint Germain, Tottenham, Sevilla, FC Copenhagen, Ludogorets, Rostov, and Celtic.
-Bet365’s European Football accumulator, which gives a 100% bonus accumulator on all of the continent’s top leads, is valid on the group and knockout rounds in the Champions League, so you’ll have plenty to work with as you bet on the matches as well as to win outright, nationality of winner, top goalscorer, group qualification, and the group betting markets.
-Remember that you’ll also have Asian handicap available for Champions League bets on Bet365.
-You can have a full look at the markets available on Bet365 here.
+Ladbrokes continues to be among the best of the bookies in terms of best Champions League betting odds with ten in all, for Barcelona, Juventus, Atlético de Madrid, Paris Saint Germain, Tottenham, Sevilla, FC Copenhagen, Ludogorets, Rostov, and Celtic.
+Ladbrokes’s European Football accumulator, which gives a 100% bonus accumulator on all of the continent’s top leads, is valid on the group and knockout rounds in the Champions League, so you’ll have plenty to work with as you bet on the matches as well as to win outright, nationality of winner, top goalscorer, group qualification, and the group betting markets.
+Remember that you’ll also have Asian handicap available for Champions League bets on Ladbrokes.
+You can have a full look at the markets available on Ladbrokes here.

 While Bwin was not part of the odds comparison in our research, they have plenty of markets available not only for the outrights of the tournament but in all of the group rounds.
 You can even bet on which group the winner will be from, the country, if the winner will be a first-time Champions League titleholder and more.
 There are plenty of yes and no bets for some of the competition’s biggest contenders.
-There are also special bets for the final and the top goalscorers.
+There are also special bets for the final and the top goalscorers, as well as even odds opportunities.
 Have a look at all the markets on Bwin.

 Another one of the bookmakers that was not in our odds comparison research but there are plenty of markets available for outright betting, to qualify from the group, top goalscorer, and group betting markets.
-Plus, their free bet is also valid for wagers on the Champions League so you’ve got another incentive to add PaddyPower to your portfolio.
+Plus, their free bet is also valid for Champions League betting so you’ve got another incentive to add PaddyPower to your portfolio.
+Paddy Power may not be where you find the best Champions League betting odds, but it is certainly a contender.

 Coral’s got the best odds for Juventus, Napoli, and Celtic in the outright market.
 For each of the matches coming up, on the day of our research, there were 142 markets for each in the match betting column.
 Other options were correct score, draw on bet, to win & btts, double chance, total goals over/under, and 65 other markets available just for the match bet.
 Then they also have outrights available.
 And finally, for all of you Liverpool and Manchester United fans, if you’re not already on Coral then this is your chance to sign up.
 There’s a £1 bet and a £5 free bet if you happen to lose the bet on either Liverpool or Manchester United.
 If you’d like more information, have a look here.